alimghmi/quakey/README.md

 ## Installation

 > Git clone the repository.
-Place this module to the correct path and import it to your program.
+Import it to your program.